kairosfuture/dcipher-frontend-challenge/README.md

 ### Submission of challenge

 - Create a `private` github repository, add @aacanakin, @Atralbus, @zafercavdar to contributors to that repository.
+- A deployed app with a public url where we can test the challenge (you can use github pages)
+- Readme instructions on how to run it locally
 - Notify us by sending an email to `info@dcipheranalytics.com`